Mathématique: Chapter 6

 “Well I was, but then it was stupid.”

-Rush said nothing, but there was no mistaking it this time; the man was distinctly amused.
+Rush said nothing, but there was no mistaking it this time; the guy was biting down on a smile.

-Young tried to suppress a yawn.
-Lying down on his couch had been a bad idea.
-“So what are you doing right now?” he asked, trying to sound more energetic than he felt.
+Young suppressed a yawn.
+Lying down on had been a bad idea.
+“So what are you doing right now?”

 “For what?”